Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

 \section{Formulation of the Control Problem}

 The spread of innovation is rarely a spontaneous process.
-In most real scenarios, external interventions are required to overcome skepticism, reduce adoption barriers, and sustain the interest of users over time.
+Despite the potential environmental benefits of electrifying the vehicle fleet, the actual number of electric vehicles in use remains relatively small \cite{rezvani2015advances}.
+In real-world scenarios, external interventions are required to overcome skepticism, reduce adoption barriers, and sustain the interest of users over time.
 Such interventions can take many forms, from awareness campaigns to economic incentives or technical improvements.
-To capture these actions in our framework, we introduce a control function $u_i(t): [0,+\infty) \to [0,+\infty)$, which represents the intensity of intervention at time $t$ for the community $i$.
-The goal is to steer the coupled adoption–opinion dynamics toward widespread and persistent adoption while respecting natural limitations on available resources.
+To capture these actions in our framework, we introduce a control function $u_i: [0,+\infty) \to [0,+\infty)$, which represents the intensity of intervention at time $t$ for the community $i$.
+The goal is to steer the coupled adoption-opinion dynamics toward widespread and persistent adoption while respecting natural limitations on available resources.

 In this section, we consider three ways in which control actions can influence the system.
 Each reflects a realistic policy lever that can be used to shape the dynamics and create favorable conditions for innovation diffusion.